1,000+ Opportunities

 We are deeply grateful for the opportunity to support our community and look forward to the important work our partners will continue to lead in building a stronger Greater Kansas City for everyone who calls it home.
 The Sunderland Foundation Trustees To learn more, visit our FAQs.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations for capital building construction projects.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations for capital building construction projects.
 Focus on Eastern Kansas, Western Missouri, Metro Areas of Omaha & Lincoln, Nebraska, and Puget Sound Area, Washington.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.